-CHEM 210 - Organic Chemistry I
+CHEM 211 - Organic Chemistry I Lecture

-Description: This course with laboratory is designed as a first-level introduction to the carbon-based reactions involved in life chemistry.
-The course focuses on the nomenclature, structure and fundamental basis for reactivity of organic compounds.
+Description: This course is designed as a first-level introduction to the carbon-based reactions involved in life chemistry.
+The course focuses on the nomenclature, structure, and fundamental basis for reactivity of organic compounds.
 It sets a background for advanced study in forensic or environmental chemistry and biochemistry.
-Three hours of lecture, three hours of laboratory per week.
-Offered Fall and Summer semester, annually.
+Offered Fall semester, annually; Summer Subterm A, as needed.